Cycling in the Netherlands: Overview

 These factors together far outweigh the negative factors of wet and windy weather, strong winds due to the flat terrain, and frequent bicycle thefts.
 Over a quarter of all journeys made in the Netherlands are by bicycle.
 Even the over 65 age group make nearly a quarter of their journeys by bicycle—though, among this age group, electric bikes are very popular.
 In some cities over half of all journeys are made by bicycle.

 By 2012 cycling had grown tremendously in popularity.
-In Amsterdam alone, 490,000 cyclists took to the road to cycle 2 million kilometres every day, according to its city council statistics.
-This has caused some problems as, despite 35,000 kilometers of bicycle paths, the country's 18 million bicycles (1.3 per citizen old enough to ride) sometimes clog Dutch cities' busiest streets.
+In Amsterdam alone, 490,000 cyclists took to the road to cycle 2 million kilometres (1 million miles) every day, according to its city council statistics.
+This has caused some problems as, despite 35,000 kilometers (22,000 miles) of bicycle paths, the country's 18 million bicycles (1.3 per citizen old enough to ride) sometimes clog Dutch cities' busiest streets.
 This is being addressed by building even more bike lanes to tackle a problem many other cities in the world would envy—that of bicycle traffic congestion.
 The Netherlands' busiest cycleway, Vredenburg in the city of Utrecht, sees some 32,000 cyclists on an average weekday, and up to 37,000 on peak days, rivalling the numbers claimed for the busiest cycleway in the world in Copenhagen, Denmark.

 In 2011 cycling advocate David Hembrow argued that the Dutch make more cycle journeys between them than the American, British and Australian people added together, and with greater safety than cyclists in any of those countries.

 In 2012, the Dutch Fietsersbond (Cyclists' Union) said that a quarter of all deadly crashes in the Netherlands involve cyclists.
 Research in 2013 showed that 60% of fatal cycling accidents took place at junctions and in two out of five of those accidents, cyclists were not given priority by the driver.
 From 2007 to 2012, the number of fatal accidents decreased in the Netherlands from 850 to 600, while the number of cycling fatalities remained roughly constant.
 In 2015, cycling deaths made up 30% of road deaths in the Netherlands, 185 out of 621.